bdfinst/Fireroad/exampleSite/content/docs/customization.md

 menu: main
 ---

-Customization page describes common fireroad configuration parameters which can be specified via configuration file or via Front Matter section.
+Customization page describes common Fireroad configuration parameters which can be specified via configuration file or via Front Matter section.
 That includes logo section tuning, adding a sidebar with widgets, adjusting highlight color, and more.